LizzGarleb/Aventuras-PR/README.md

 Contributions are welcome.
 Please open an issue to discuss your ideas before making substantial pull requests.

 ## VIII.
 Contact Information
-For any questions, feedback, or collaboration opportunities, please contact us at (INSERT EMAIL HERE).
+For any questions, feedback, or collaboration opportunities, please contact us at puertoricoaventuras@gmail.com

 ## IX.
 Project Status
 This project is currently in the development phase.
 More features and improvement are planned for the future.